 See “WING-MAN FAILURE”

 Debate Circumstance.
 Same as “Wing-Man failure”, but worse to the extent that an “ally” in a panel debate begins saying self-defeating points that need to be refuted by yourself, or sometimes, the ally may even argue for the other side.
+This may turn, say a two on two debate, into a three on one debate.

 UMAM – “Unhelpful Muslim Audience Member”

 Person Description.
-An older Muslim man, usually someone who remembers colonialism, and who practices Islam but only has a superficial grasp of Islamic creed, doctrine and sharia.
+An older Muslim man, usually someone who remembers colonialism, who practices Islam but only has a superficial grasp of Islamic creed, doctrine and sharia.
 Because he is a respected elder of the Muslim community, he’ll usually be approached by TV cameras and interviewers outside of a Mosque, in order to gauge Muslim opinion.
 Unfortunately, this includes being asked advanced questions of politics and theology.
 This term was invented by the Comedian, Azhar Usman.
 Female version: AuntyLemmeEsplainYou.

 Debate tactic.
 Speaker talks to the audience directly about the debate or the opponent, explaining (or narrating) what the opponent is doing in order to expose the opponents rhetorical tactics to the audience, to, for example, making the audience realise the opponent is avoiding/hiding the weak spots in their own arguments, or using fallacious arguments against the opponent.